 “I come to you today not as the son of a billionaire or a millionaire, but as somebody who proudly comes from a working-class family.
 Who has stood up for the working class, and will take that fight into the White House.”

-Sanders and other 2020 candidates are battling for young African American voters to win the Democratic presidential nomination.
-Sanders’ struggles in many polls with minorities, but he wants his call for free public college tuition and a government-run health care program could help narrow the gap.
+Sanders, who struggles in many polls with minorities, hopes his emphasis on free public college tuition and a government-run health care program could help narrow the gap.

 His last campaign rally at Morehouse touched on many of the same themes.
 His February 2016 visit came just before the South Carolina primary, a first test of how his message resonates outside of whiter, and more liberal, pockets of voters.